HTML Test Reports: Host and Share with Your Team

 pytest --html=report.html --junitxml=results.xml

-Gaffer accepts both formats.
-Upload the HTML for viewing and the JSON/XML for analytics.
-You get beautiful reports AND trend data.
+Upload both formats.
+Gaffer serves the HTML for viewing and parses the structured data for trend analytics.

 Comparing Your Options